See who is being offered vaccination right now

 - At least four weeks should have passed since you had dose 1.

 - If you have an appointment for dose 2, you will need to cancel it.
-You can do this yourself via 1177.se or when you attend for your drop-in vaccination.
+You can do this yourself via 1177.se or when you attend for your vaccination.

 Opening hours for drop-in services